Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Conformal general relativity and local scale symmetry

-with the EOM \eqref{kg-eom}, we obtain the ``traceless condition:'' $T^{(m)}=0$.
-Therefore, only matter fields or fluids with vanishing trace of the stress-energy tensor: photons and radiation, in general, can be coupled to gravity in this theory \cite{deser-1970}.
-This result has been a focus of studies on Weyl symmetry for decades.
+with the Klein-Gordon (KG) type EOM \eqref{kg-eom}, we obtain the ``traceless condition:'' $T^{(m)}=0$.
+Therefore, only matter fields and fluids with vanishing SET trace: photons and radiation, in general, can be coupled to gravity in this local scale-invariant theory.\footnote{Non-relativistic matter fields that behave like radiation can also be coupled to CGR \cite{faria-a}.}